 Tips for the Very Best Banana Bread

 - Mash the bananas with a fork, leaving them a little lumpy.
-Also, weigh the banana if possible so you’re using exactly 13 oz.
+Also, weigh the banana if possible so you’re using exactly 13 oz (or 364 grams).

 - Stir the melted butter/oil in at the end.
 Maybe it’s a coincidence, but when I add the melted fat last, banana breads and even pound cakes seem to rise higher.
 Just don’t forget to add it!

-- If you have some whole wheat flour, incorporate some whole wheat flour in with the all-purpose flour (a tip I learned from The Silver Palate).
+- If you have some whole wheat flour, incorporate a bit of whole wheat flour in with the all-purpose flour (a tip I learned from The Silver Palate).
 It absorbs more liquid resulting in a somewhat lighter, higher rising batter.

 High Rising Banana Bread